Mordant gilding – The flash of gold on rough surfaces

 Egg yolk mordant

 Egg yolk mordant is made with egg yolk and glycerine.
 If necessary, the addition of a small quantity of mixtion increases the mordant’s adhesive strength.
-Egg yolk mordant is used when painting onto relatively smooth, slightly absorbent surfaces.
-Egg yolk mordant is traditionally found on plate frames.
+Egg yolk mordant is used when painting onto relatively smooth, slightly absorbent surfaces and it is traditionally found on plate frames.